 Broker Commissions

 Palmer Square Income Plus Fund Commissions

+For the fiscal year ended June 30, 2023 \$858

 For the fiscal year ended June 30, 2022 \$4,113

 For the fiscal year ended June 30, 2021 \$26,721

-For the fiscal year ended June 30, 2020 \$944

 Palmer Square Ultra-Short Duration Investment Grade Fund

+For the fiscal year ended June 30, 2023 \$2

 For the fiscal year ended June 30, 2022 \$10

-For the fiscal year ended June 30, 2021 \$0
+For the fiscal year ended June 30, 2021 \$ 0

-For the fiscal year ended June 30, 2020 \$0

 The decrease level of brokerage commission in Palmer Square Income Plus Fund for the fiscal year ended June 30, 2022 was primarily due to a decrease in volume of option trading compared to the fiscal year ended June 30, 2021.
-However, during the fiscal year ended June 30, 2021, there were significantly more investments in options which resulted a increase in brokerage commissions in Palmer Square Income Plus Fund.

-Holdings of Securities of the Fund's Regular Brokers or Dealers commissions from the Fund's portfolio transactions, (ii) engaged as principal in the largest dollar amounts of the portfolio transactions of the Fund, or (iii) sold the largest dollar amounts of the Fund's shares.
-The following table indicates the value of the Fund's aggregate holdings, in thousands, of the securities of its regular brokers or dealers for the fiscal year ended June 30, 2022.
+Holdings of Securities of the Fund's Regular Brokers or Dealers

+From time to time, the Fund may acquire and hold securities issued by its "regular brokers or dealers" or the parents of those brokers or dealers.
+"Regular brokers or dealers" (as such term is defined in the 1940 Act) of the Fund are the ten brokers or dealers that, during the most recent fiscal year, (i) received the greatest dollar amounts of brokerage commissions from the Fund's portfolio transactions, (ii) engaged as principal in the largest dollar amounts of the portfolio transactions of the Fund, or (iii) sold the largest dollar amounts of the Fund's shares.
+The following table indicates the value of the Fund's aggregate holdings, in thousands, of the securities of its regular brokers or dealers for the fiscal year ended June 30, 2023.